sambarrowclough/beccas-portfolio/content/hotel-gotham.md

 <!--more-->

-Writer	Rebecca Hope
-Voice	Male, American
-Music	1930s style
-Audio messages play continuously, on a loop.
-The caller hears whatever part of the message is playing at that moment.
-Throughout the message, background music is played.

 # prompt # 1:
 Welcome to Hotel Gotham – an exciting escape to the 1930s.
 We’re the perfect combination of fun and wit, with surprises hidden around every corner.
 Our world exists inside a refurbished bank, where we bring Manhattan to Manchester.
 We’re abundant in style and substance, delivering adventure on every one of our seven stunning floors.
 Book your escape today; we won’t be much longer.